 Who is behind the NHDS?

 The NHDS is led by a national Steering Committee with volunteer members from organizations across Canada.
-The Steering Committee is supported by a Secretariat operating out of Library and Archives Canada.
+The Steering Committee is supported by a Secretariat operating out of the Canadian Research Knowledge Network.

 How was the strategy developed?